 The increase in demand however, has led to questions about the industry’s long-term sustainability.
 The fact that the metal’s also found predominantly in less politically stable countries has led to growing calls for the creation of new, more eco-friendly battery technologies.

-How to trade or invest in lithium
+How to trade lithium

 When you trade CFDs, you get to speculate on whether lithium prices will rise or fall.

 To start trading wheat CFDs, follow these steps:

 1. Create a trading account or log in